apache/pulsar/site2/website/coding-guide.md

 * When you use the config files, think of the names from the very beginning.
 * If you run the program without tuning parameters, use the default values.
-* All configuration settings should be added to [default configuration file](https://github.com/apache/pulsar/tree/master/conf) and documented accordingly.
+* All configuration settings should be added accordingly in the [default configuration file](https://github.com/apache/pulsar/tree/master/conf) directory and documented accordingly.

 ## Concurrency

 Apache Pulsar is a low latency system, it is implemented as a purely asynchronous service, which is accomplished as follows:

 * All public classes should be **thread-safe**.
-* We prefer using [xxx]() for executing any asynchronous actions.
+* We prefer using [OrderedExecutor](https://github.com/apache/bookkeeper/blob/master/bookkeeper-common/src/main/java/org/apache/bookkeeper/common/util/OrderedExecutor.java) for executing any asynchronous actions.
 The mutations to the same instance should be submitted to the same thread to execute.
 * If synchronization and locking are required, they should be in a fine granularity way.
 * All threads should have proper meaningful name.
 * If a class is not thread-safe, it should be annotated [@NotThreadSafe](https://github.com/misberner/jsr-305/blob/master/ri/src/main/java/javax/annotation/concurrent/NotThreadSafe.java).
 The instances that use this class is responsible for its synchronization.